 Second-quarter net profit rose 1.7% from a year earlier to 5.85 trillion Korean won ($5.2 billion), while operating profit rose 18% from a year earlier to 8.14 trillion won.
 On the other hand, the company saw a 4.9% increase in revenue to 50.9 trillion won.

-Galaxy S7 have some lucrative components, such as high-end displays called OLED that are used as screens for premium smartphones.
-Samsung is going to announce some large screen smartphones for distracting the end user from the new iPhone launches by Apple.
+Galaxy S7 has some lucrative components, such as high-end displays called OLED that are used as screens for premium smartphones.
+Samsung is going to announce some large-screen smartphones for distracting the end-user from the new iPhone launches by Apple.

 Many presumptions saying that it’s ratiocination is that in earlier days it faced twin challenges from the popularity of Apple Inc.’s iPhones and the rise of low-cost Chinese smartphone makers.